Friday, 23 January 2026

 I’m officially a lady of leisure now!
 I had such a fabulous last day at RAL yesterday.

 It was so lovely catching up with so many friends and colleagues who I’ve enjoyed working with over the last 35 (or 36, lost count 🤭) years.
-It was fun to reminisce and so rewarding to know that my efforts over the years have been noticed.
-Some people I haven’t seen for 5 years due to home-working and some I had never seen face-to-face before, so it was extra special.
-I’m not usually a hugger, but lots of people couldn’t escape me yesterday 😃
+It was fun to reminisce and so rewarding to know that my efforts over the years have been appreciated.

 I also had the excitement of a guided tour of the National Satellite Test Facility that I was so involved with for the last few years.
-I followed the building progress remotely but it was so excellent to be inside the huge facility at last (Special thanks to Sean and Matthew).
+I followed the building progress remotely but it was excellent to be inside the huge facility at last (Special thanks to Sean and Matthew).
 And when I say “huge” I’m not exaggerating - I mean, just look at the size of that door!!

 Me and Sean